Ncastro878/SolvedProgrammingProblems/README.md

 Various coding problems(Data Structures/Algorithms) I've solved form misc. websites

 This is a directory & compilation of the programming problems I've solved while learning.
-I've used lots of different websites(HackerRank, CodingBat, TopCoder, CodingBat, etc).
+I've used lots of different websites(HackerRank, CodingBat, TopCoder, etc).
 I'll try sorting things by website, and then inside those directories by category(BFS, sorting, Heaps, String Manipulation, etc).

 There's a few reasons I'm doing this.